Specht1000/Specht1000/README.md

 # 👋 Olá, eu sou Guilherme Specht

 🎓 Education:
-- Bachelor of Engineering in Computer Engineering at PUCRS
+- Bachelor of Science Degree in Computer Engineering at PUCRS
 - Master's Student in Microelectronics & Automation at Polytech Montpellier

 🔬 Interests: